 - A. Babarit, G. Clodic, S. Delvoye, J-C. Gilloteaux (2020) Exploitation of the far-offshore wind energy resource by fleets of energy ships – Part 1: Energy ship design and performance.
 Wind energy science, Vol. 5, 839-853

 This paper describes a numerical model of the energy ship and the preliminary design which was developed by Ecole Centrale de Nantes.

-- A. Babarit, A. Babarit, N. Abdul Ghani, E. Brouillette, S. Delvoye, M. Weber, A. Merrien, J. Templai, V. Frémont, M. Michou, S. Bourguet, J-C. Gilloteaux (2020) Validation expérimentale du principe du voilier-hydrolienne pour la récupération de l’énergie du vent en haute mer.
+- A. Babarit, N. Abdul Ghani, E. Brouillette, S. Delvoye, M. Weber, A. Merrien, J. Templai, V. Frémont, M. Michou, S. Bourguet, J-C. Gilloteaux (2020) Validation expérimentale du principe du voilier-hydrolienne pour la récupération de l’énergie du vent en haute mer.
 In Proc.
 Of the 17th Journée de l’Hydrodynamique, 24-26 novembre, Cherbourg, France.